 Narcissistic people do all they can to promote an image of their own grandiosity, greatness, and rightness.
 They strive continually to brand themselves as the center of the universe, including but not limited to self-promoting their own agenda to toxic shame others while proudly proclaiming themselves to be happy.

-Happy people don’t compete with or brutalize others, nor do they delight in “getting away with something”.
+Happy people do not compete with or brutalize others, nor do they delight in “getting away with something”.
 The hardest truth to accept about Narcissists is that they get more overt and ruthlessly commanding over time.

 They are at their meanest by the time they start hitting their 60s to 70s and are typically insufferable for their adult children and romantic partners by the time they hit 80.
 As such, all generations are affected by the solitary person’s massive toxicity.
 Conforming children enable while those most like them tend to take after the older Abuser.